 And the succulents grew over the summer and were quite happy in the birdbath planter.
 Beside the birdbath, I planted a honeysuckle vine called "Major Wheeler" and a creeping fig. I had big plan for planting more flowers and shrubs in this corner, but that just didn't happen.
 And unfortunately, the creeping fig did not make it through the winter but most of the succulents did.

 Just need to get these pots hanging above the birdbath potted up with something that will take the heat.
-The pots were attached with plastic pot holders that are available to purchase in our SHOP.

 And if someone doesn't know what to do with a leaky birdbath, you can help them by taking it off their hands!!!